Chart Color Schemes

 Rozelle demonstrates exceptional educational outcomes, ranking among the top 5% of areas nationally based on AreaSearch's comprehensive analysis of qualification and performance metrics

-Educational participation is high, with 25.5% currently enrolled in formal education.
-This includes 8.4% in primary, 6.0% in tertiary, and 5.7% in secondary education.
+Educational participation is notably high in Rozelle, with 25.5% of residents currently enrolled in formal education.
+This includes 8.4% in primary education, 6.0% in tertiary education, and 5.7% pursuing secondary education.

 Frequently Asked Questions - Education